burst-apps-team/burst-wiki/asset-exchange.md

 *Mandatory*: this field is mandatory.

 *Limits*: there is no upper limit.
-However the minimum fee is 1 NXT.
+However the minimum fee is 1 BRUST.

 **DEADLINE**